For members of the public

 The discovery that someone is or may be at risk from abuse will raise strong emotions and concerns.
 You should never delay reporting your concerns and allegations made by children, young people or adults, particularly those that are vulnerable, must never be dismissed.

 Knowing when to report concerns about an adult is a little more complicated due to their right to withhold consent for you to share information about them but in most cases it will still be appropriate to share your concerns with others.

-If you are worried about the safety of child or vulnerable adult taking part in an activity run by the Active Oxfordshire, or in another sporting environment, contact us using the details below or call the main office line on 07741733775.
+If you are worried about the safety of a child or vulnerable adult who is taking part in an activity run by Active Oxfordshire, or in another sporting environment, you can fill out the incident report form or contact a member of staff here.

 Incident Report Form (MS Word, 314 Kb)